pcs3rd/python-quickbooks-com/README.md

 # python-quickbooks-com

  A custom importable python script (eventually library) that will hopefully make talking to old versions of Quickbooks easier with python.
 This will hopefully allow for a band-aid solution for integrating with newer, REST based integrations powered by open source code.
 This way, we don't have to deal with soap garbage.
-Hopefully, this doesn't just dissapear since the quickbooks accountant used by my workplace told us to upgrade :/
 # Compatibility note:
  The 32-bit version of python3 must be installed because of how windows applications work.
 # Dependencies